MatildeSlot/CLLmodel/README.md

 https://www.treeage.com/trial-download/

+Open the program, open the downloaded .trvx file.
 If password is requested, type CLL (capitalized)

+In the top right corner, chose "analyze" to see all input parameters.

 For further questions, please contact matilde@nih-economics.dk